Dr. Peggy V. Steinbrunner, PsyD

 Toby Long, LCPC, NCC

 Toby earned a bachelor's degree in psychology from Clemson University and master's degrees in clinical counseling and forensic psychology from Marymount University.
-She works primarily within a cognitive behavioral therapy model, but has had specialized training in Trauma Focused-CBT, Motivational Interviewing, and ACT theoretical approaches.
+She works primarily within a cognitive behavioral therapy model and has had specialized training in Trauma Focused-CBT, Motivational Interviewing, and ACT theoretical approaches.